Notices - Laurea Magistrale graduation session - April 2024:

 Laurea Triennale (equivalent to Bachelor of Science)

-The online submission of the Graduation Essay is not provided to students of the Schools of Architecture Urban Planning Construction Engineering (AUIC) and Design.
-A submission may be provided to students of the Schools of Engineering and for the students enrolled into the CCS of Building and Construction Engineering of the AUIC School, depending on the procedures specified for each single CCS: for further details please refer to the websites of the AUIC School for the CCS IEC and of the Departments or Campuses for the other Engineering Schools.
+The online submission of the Graduation Essay is not provided to students of the School of Design.
+A submission may be provided to students of the Schools of Engineering and for the students enrolled into the CCS of Building and Construction Engineering and Architectural Design of the AUIC School, depending on the procedures specified for each single CCS: for further details please refer to the websites of the AUIC School for the CCS of Building and Construction Engineering and Architectural Design, and of the Departments or Campuses for the other Engineering Schools.

-The Building and Construction Engineering course (IEC) of the AUIC School follows all the Engineering CCS' rules.
+The Building and Construction Engineering course of the AUIC School follows all the Engineering CCS' rules.

 Laurea Magistrale (equivalent to Master of Science)

 The online delivery of the dissertation is always required for students in the Laurea Magistrale programme.
-The submission of the dissertation’s pdf file must take place after having registered for the degree exam sessions and within the deadline set by the academic calendar, by means of the special Online Services function (Registration/withdrawal degree exam sessions/POLITesi).
+The submission of the dissertation’s pdf file must take place after having registered for the degree exam sessions and within the deadline set by the academic calendar, by means of the special Online Services function (Degree - Final exam > Registration to final exam > Thesis upload).
 The supervisor shall approve the dissertation within the deadline set and always through Online Services.

 Students about to graduate are invited to check the institutional e-mail box (@mail.polimi.it) for communications regarding the procedure for the submission/approval of online dissertations.